 - The focus of the employee is shifted from the quality of work to more and more profits.

 - This way, a false culture is motivated in the organization to ignore the qualitative aspect and only to focus on the quantitative aspect of the organization.

 - This kind of culture is very disadvantageous in a long time from even though it provides satisfactory results in the short term.

-- Salary of an individual goes up equally instead of based promotions, performance or merits.
-This way some category of employees might not feel motivated to work and put on more efforts in the organization.
+- The salary of an individual goes up equally instead of based on promotions, performance, or merits.
+This way, some categories of employees might not feel motivated to work and put on more effort in the organization.

 As discussed above, a profit-sharing plan is more and more considered in today’s world since it provides a win-win situation to the entire company.
 Thus this plan helps an organization to grow and achieve heights.